GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

    which allows you to rewrite the URI of a request before sending it to the application.
 -  [Session Persistence](https://github.com/nginxinc/kubernetes-ingress/blob/master/examples/session-persistence)
-   (Nginx Plus only), which guarantees that all the requests from the same client are always passed to the same backend container.
+   (NGINX Plus only), which guarantees that all the requests from the same client are always passed to the same backend container.
 -  [Support for JWTs](https://github.com/nginxinc/kubernetes-ingress/blob/master/examples/jwt)
-   (Nginx Plus only), which allows Nginx Plus to authenticate requests by validating JSON Web Tokens (JWTs).
+   (NGINX Plus only), which allows NGINX Plus to authenticate requests by validating JSON Web Tokens (JWTs).

 The following diagram shows the architecture described above: